anthony-finn/RBLX-Pending-Hub/README.md

 ## Usage/Examples

 There are several commands that whitelisted players can use in the game which are listed below.
 Many commands have difference aliases to allow for easier use.
-Allow commands must start with the prefix located in the Settings module.
+Allow commands **must** start with the prefix located in the Settings module.
+Anything in brackets is a required argument and is dependant on the users input.

 **Aliases/Command : Description**